SeanKilleen/seankilleen.github.io/_posts/2020-06-13-announcement-i-am-now-the-lead-for-the-nunit-docs-project.md

 Making changes and offering help can create opportunities.

-(Also -- yes, I acknowledge that my inspirational story contains immense privilege in terms of time and space to make these changes, a group who was willing to work with me, etc. etc. and these opportunities aren't always afforded to everyone.
-My goal is to encourage everyone to try to the extent that they're able.)
+To be clear, I need acknowledge that my inspirational story contains immense privilege in terms of time and space to make these changes, a group who was willing to work with me, etc. etc. and these opportunities aren't always afforded to everyone.
+My goal is to encourage everyone to try to the extent that they're able.

 ## Not me; us.
 (Jump in!)